tanimislam/howdy/docs/not-sphinx/plex_services_config.rst

 * Identifying television shows and episodes using `the Televion Database <https://www.thetvdb.com/>`_.
 * Uploading images for emails using the `Imgur image service <https://imgur.com/>`_.
 * Populating music metadata using either the `Gracenote API <https://developer.gracenote.com/web-api>`_ or the `LastFM API <https://www.last.fm/api/>`_.
-* A bevy of many Google services that do the following.
+* A bevy of Google services to do the following.
   1. Sending out emails to your Plex users, using the `GMail API <https://developers.google.com/gmail/api/>`_, and identifying them from your Google address book using the `Google Contacts API <https://developers.google.com/contacts/v3/>`_.
   2. Identifying songs on `YouTube <https://www.youtube.com>`_ using the `YouTube API <https://developers.google.com/youtube/v3/>`_.
   3. Access to Google spreadsheets using the `Google Sheets API <https://developers.google.com/sheets/api/>`_.